kj89/kjnodes-gitbook/docs/mainnet/stride/useful-commands/README.md

 ---
-description: This page contains useful commands for validators
+description: List of useful commands for node operators.
 ---

 # Useful commands